Privacy Policy

 Session recordings (see section 3) Proof of work for the client; dispute evidence Contract 18 months after the job ends, then deleted

-Payment & payout records Escrow, payouts, tax obligations Contract; legal obligation 7 years (Dutch fiscal retention)
+Payment & payout records Session payments we hold, payouts, tax obligations Contract; legal obligation 7 years (Dutch fiscal retention)

 Disputes and rulings Arbitration record for money decisions Contract; legitimate interest 7 years (with the money records they justify)